 Proxy Mode Description Reverse Default.
-You can specify the Reverse Proxy Mode to enable the BIG-IP [®] system to manage responses from multiple servers.
+You can specify the Reverse Proxy Mode to enable the BIG-IP® system to manage responses from multiple servers.
 Explicit The Explicit Proxy Mode enables the BIG-IP system to handle HTTP proxy requests and function as a gateway.
 By configuring browser traffic to use the proxy, you can control whether to allow or deny a requested connection, based on configured policies.
 The Explicit Proxy Mode requires a DNS resolver, specified in the Explicit Proxy area of the screen.
+Important: Explicit proxy mode is not compatible with connection mirroring.
+Ensure that connection mirroring is disabled for virtual servers that use HTTP profiles in Explicit proxy mode.

-Transparent The Transparent Proxy Mode enables the BIG-IP system to forward invalid HTTP traffic to a specified server, instead of dropping the connection.
+Proxy Mode Description Transparen t The Transparent Proxy Mode enables the BIG-IP system to forward invalid HTTP traffic instead of dropping the connection.
 By configuring an HTTP profile to forward invalid HTTP traffic, you can manage various atypical service provider scenarios, such as HTTP traffic from non-browser clients that function as web browsers.